pwmt/zathura/doc/man/zathura.1.rst

 Description
 -----------

+**zathura** is a highly customizable and functional document viewer.
+It provides a minimalistic and space saving interface as well as an easy usage that mainly focuses on keyboard interaction.

 **zathura** displays the given files.
 If a single hyphen-minus (-) is given as file name, the content will be read from the standard input.
 If no files are given, an empty **zathura** instance launches.